dcatan89/CryptoDex/README.md

 - User Can Remove cryptos from their watchlist.
 - User Can View Current trending coins.

+### Stretch Features
+I want to implement a graph feature that shows the progression of market change  within a time period like 8 or 24 hours.

 ## Technologies Used:
   -JavaScript
   -HTML